In the middle of the

 Any biblical basis to this belief system?
 Not really.

-The LORD’s generational curses.
+The LORD ’s generational curses.

 First lemme point out when Christians teach on “generational curses,” they aren’t talking about the generational stuff we find in the bible.
-They’ll quote bible—they’ll quote the very same verses I’m using in this article—but mainly they quote scripture to prove “generational curses” exist in the first place.
-Then they take a sharp left turn into demons and deliverance.
+They’ll quote bible—they’ll

 Hence there’s a vast difference between what God means, and what they do.
 Those “generational curses” they offer to help us get free from?
 God has nothing to do with ’em.
 At all.

 Whereas the stuff in the scriptures?
 God’s involved.
 Often he’s behind them.
-You can tell from the fact he incorporates grace into them: He installs endpoints, cut-offs, boundaries, and exceptions into these “curses” which extend generations.
-He implements them to punish, but his purpose as usual is to stop evil and restore relationships.
+You can tell from the fact

 First of all, the 10-generation moratorium on helf-Hebrews, Ammonites, and Moabites: That wasn’t a perpetual command for all time, where even today half-Hebrews are banned from God’s assembly. ’Cause more than one king of Israel was half-Hebrew.
-Like Rehoboam (whose mother was Ammonite), 1Ki 14.21 or Ahaziah and Jehoram (whose mother was Jezebel of Sidon).
-And of course there’s the apostle Timothy.
-Ac 16.1,/p>
+Like Rehoboam (whose mother was Ammonite),

 In fact this 10-generation ban only applied to the people of the day, who’d given the Hebrews grief as they were enroute to Palestine.
 That generation of half-Hebrews, Ammonites, and Moabites.
-Starting from the time Moses handed down that command in the 15th century BC.
-Meant to punish the people of that day, and a few generations hence.
-But it didn’t prevent those people from having relationships with God in their homelands.
-And it had an expiration date.
+Starting from the time Moses handed down that command in the 15th century

 So what about that 10-generation ban on Moabites?
 Like I said, it only applied to the 15th-century Moabites.
 By the time Ruth was born, those 10 generations were dead and gone.
 (Or maybe not; maybe Ruth was part of the 11th generation.)
 Either way, it didn’t affect David any.
-Nor any of the many other righteous gentiles who put aside their homeland’s customs, and worshiped the LORD.
+Nor any of the many other righteous gentiles who put aside their homeland’s customs, and worshiped the L

 But if the kings or people repented and turned back to God, sometimes he undid these consequences.
 (Or pushed ’em back a generation, as he did with Ahab ben Omri.
-1Ki 21.29) Like I said, God’s intent is to stop evil and restore relationships.
-If God gets his way, what point is there in keeping a curse upon anyone?
-Pride?—“I declared it, and I must see it through”?
-God doesn’t do pride.
-He does grace.

 Demon-originated “generational curses.”